Topological Universality of the Art Gallery Problem: General construction

-\ipnc{0.91}{MobiusGallery8}{ An art gallery whose solution space is homeomorphic to a M\"obius strip, using the formula $\phi_M$ from (\ref{equMobiusCNF}).
+\ipnc{0.79}{MobiusGallery8}{ An art gallery whose solution space is homeomorphic to a M\"obius strip, using the formula $\phi_M$ from (\ref{equMobiusCNF}).
 The horizontal gold dashes above each variable are the line segments on which guards must walk, as in Figure \ref{figCopyGadget}.
 The pink diagonal lines depict the regions $R_j$ that can see to the end of each clause gadget slit; each of these regions must contain at least one guard.
 The left wall must be placed sufficiently far to the left to ensure that none of the variable/copy gadgets interfere with each other.
 As drawn, this particular art gallery has 183 vertices.}

-In every clause $j$, for every constraint $x_{i_{j, k}} = c_{j, k}$, we add a variable gadget in the left and right sides of the rectangle enforcing the constraint that there is a guard on a short horizontal line segment (hereafter a \emph{guard segment}) spanning the width of $X_{i_{j, k}}$ whose endpoint lies within $R_j$.
-If $c_{j, k} = 0$, this will be the left endpoint, and if $c_{j, k} = 1$, this will be the right endpoint.
-We then add copying gadgets to enforce that all guard segments placed in $X_i$ for the same $i$ must have the same $x$-coordinate.
-If the left wall is moved sufficiently far to the left and the cuts are made sufficiently small, we can realize the hypothesis of Lemma \ref{lemCopyGadget} that the horizontal slice including every pair of consecutive copying gadgets is drawn as in Figure \ref{figCopyGadget}, without any other guard segments appearing between the dashed lines.
-It then follows from repeatedly applying Lemma \ref{lemCopyGadget} that, letting $P_0$ be the polygon $P$ without the clause gadget slits, $V(P_0)$ consists of all solutions with one guard on each guard segment, with guards within the same $X_i$ placed at the same $x$-coordinate.
+Letting $P_0$ be the polygon $P$ without the clause gadget slits, we have that $V(P_0)$ consists of all solutions with one guard on each guard segment, with guards within the same $X_i$ placed at the same $x$-coordinate.
 There is thus a natural homeomorphism $h: V(P_0) \to [0, 1]^n$, and from the way the clause gadgets were constructed, it clearly follows that $V(P)$ consists of all solutions in which $\phi_S$ is satisfied under $h$.
 Thus, $V(P)$ is homeomorphic to $S$. \end{proof}